croRazor6014/MoonRover/README.md

 <img src="presentation/report.PNG" width="890" height="75" border="10"/>
 </p>

-The methodologies and rerasoning of the implementation is explained in the corresponding presentation in regards to the error handling.
+The methodologies and reasoning of the implementation is explained in more detail in the presentation (e.g. error handling).

+## Code Coverage
- The solution also consists of integration tests that verify and document the usage of the application.
+The solution also includes integration tests that verify and document the usage of the application. <br>
- The level of the coverage is the folllowing:
+The level of the coverage is the following:

 <p align="left">
 <img src="presentation/CodeCoverage.PNG"  border="10"/>